The farm receives visitors from 10 to 15, seven days a week, 365 days a year. The later you come, the less you see.

 In the first years after ballistic missiles were withdrawn from the Sumarokovo reserve, rocket silos exploded and the excursions ban was lifted, visitors could contact almost every animal inside enclosures.
 It was possible to feed moose with bread, sweets and tarts, scratch necks and embrace them, take a photograph of a person together with a moose for remembrance.
 The tour included a visit to milking house and dark sheds, visitors could see calves sucking milk from baby-bottles.
 Visitors couldn't see milking because moose cows were nervous of children scream and milk yield dropped down.
 Visitors could not feed calves with sweets and kiss them because of the risk of gastrointestinal diseases and other infection.
 You can only see that good period in my film (DVD) which is sold in the «bar» near the farm.

 As the stream of guests increases, the safety arrangements and sanitary rules are excessively stiffening.
 Sorry, I cannot predict tomorrow inhibition and bans.
 I only describe the excursions in the latest years.
-Immediate contacts are possible now only with calves, and only July to December.
-Twisted steel wire fabric (Rabitz) fences built instead of rail ones obstruct touching the animals.
+Immediate contacts are possible now only with calves, and only July to April.
+Fences obstruct touching the animals.
+In 2021, Rabitz net fences were replaced with rail ones, but many of my photographs were made before.

-In April all animals dwell in two enclosures, and visitors move along wire fences.
+In April all animals dwell in two enclosures, and visitors move along fences.
 No chance to meet a free moose and touch an animal without a fence.
 This is the most unexciting period for visitors.
-The road is dirty and goffered.
+The road is dirty and "goffered".

 In the end of April or early May a trip becomes more interesting because first calves are born.
 During the May holidays the farm is crowded with visitors.